graffic/javiergr/javiergr/blog/2014/02/python-green-threads-fibers-golang.md

 add that it can do that faster than go (17s), but it won't make any justice to Go, just show a strong point of stackless python.

-The same example with [gevent][gevent] is almost the same.
-But it is much slower (87s).
+With [gevent][gevent] the code is almost the same.
+Unfortunately it's much slower (87s).

 	:::python